CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 * string literals: `"ala ma kota", "some\n"

 For character literals and string literals, escape can be used to put special characters likes newline, tab.
-List of escapes:
+List of the escapes:

 Escape   |  Description    | Value
 :-------:|-----------------|-------------